soskek/weight_normalization/README.md

 This repository includes an implemetantion of *Weight Normalization* for [Chainer](https://github.com/pfnet/chainer).
 Weight normalization can help optimization of a model.

+*This implementation no longer works with the latest version of Chainer.*

 See [Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks](https://arxiv.org/pdf/1602.07868.pdf), Tim Salimans, Diederik P. Kingma, NIPS 2016